angoodkind/angoodkind.github.io/aboutme.md

 src="/img/nu_headshot-compressed.jpg" alt="headshot"
 	title="My headshot" height="150" />

-I am a Postdoctoral Research Fellow at the National Institutes of Health (NIH).
-I am also a Scientific Director's Fellow for Diversity in Research (SDFDR).
-I am on the Technology & Translational Research Unit, where we use chatbots, apps, and social media posts to understand substance use disorders as well as risky sexual behaviors.
-My goal is to understand our users' experiences, in order to make healthy messages more clear and impactful.
+As a Research Engineer, I combine the inquisitiveness of asking the right questions with the pragmatism of getting a product built.
+In the Fostering Inclusivity through Technology Project (FIT), we are building a video conferencing platform from the ground up for people with autism.
+Using UX principles, NLP, and machine learning/AI, our platform will ensure that everyone is able to fully contribute to conversations in the workplace, regardless of whether they are neurodivergent or not.

 <br>

 ## My history

+I was a Postdoctoral Research Fellow at the National Institutes of Health (NIH).
+I was also a Scientific Director's Fellow for Diversity in Research (SDFDR).
+In the Technology & Translational Research Unit, we used chatbots, apps, and social media posts to understand substance use disorders as well as risky sexual behaviors.
+Our goal was to understand our users' experiences, in order to make healthy messages more clear and impactful.

 I was a PhD student in the [Media, Technology, and Society program](https://communication.northwestern.edu/programs/phd_media_technology_society) at Northwestern, with a focus on Human-Computer Interaction.
 I worked with [Darren Gergle](https://dgergle.soc.northwestern.edu/) in the [CollabLab: The Laboratory for Collaborative Technology](https://collablab.northwestern.edu//).